 Focus on relationships - Positive and meaningful relationships throughout the whole-school community are essential to fostering a healthy environment for all.
 Empathy, trust and consistency are all important in building relationships.
-For various reasons, children can test and challenge relationships, therefore adults responsible for them require the ability to manage the adult-child relationship sensitively and confidently.
-There is an expectation that we are kind to one another and help to lead and drive high standards of culture and positive behaviour across the Group to benefit students.
+For various reasons, children can test and challenge relationships, therefore adults responsible for them require the ability to sensitively and confidently manage the adult-child relationship.
+There is an expectation that we are kind to one another and help to lead and drive high standards of culture and positive behaviour across the Group to benefit young people.

 Individual needs - We celebrate difference and make reasonable adjustments to enable children to access learning and engaging to the best of their ability.
-This approach is informed by formal assessments (e.g., Educational/Clinical Psychologist), EHCP's, Clinical-Wellbeing Assessments and Plans and getting to know our students - their likes, dislikes, and how to help them reach their potential.
-As far as possible, we use a proactive approach to anticipate likely triggers of behaviour.
+This approach is informed by formal assessments (e.g. Educational/Clinical Psychologist), EHCP's, Clinical Documents and Plans and getting to know our young people - their likes, dislikes, and how to help them reach their potential.
+As far as possible, we use a proactive approach to anticipate potential stressors that might lead to behaviour.